TangibleInc/loops-and-logic-docs/docs/how-to/random-post-from-list.md

 ---
 id: random-post-from-list
-title: How to display a random post when your hosting provider has disabled random sorting
+title: Display a random post when your hosting provider has disabled random sorting
 tags:
   - Random
   - List
   - Set and Get
   - Variables
 ---
-## The request
+## Request

 > I have a post loop that uses the parameter `orderby=random` to display a random post.
 The displayed post is random when I'm logged in, but always shows the most recent post when logged out or in incognito.
 Why is this happening and how do I display a random post?

-## The solution
+## Solution

 ```html
 <Set maxCount>0</Set>